gve-sw/gve_devnet_meraki_mv_offline_debugger/README.md

 ## Installation/Configuration
 1. Clone this repository with `git clone [repository name]`
 2. Rename the `.env_sample` file to `.env`.
 This file holds sensitive environment variables which will be passed to the docker container securely.
+Rename `config_sample.py` to `config.py` (located at: `flask_app/config_sample.py`).
-2. Add Meraki API key and Webhook Shared Secret  (`.env`), and CSV File Path for Ticket information (`flask_app/config.py`) to environment variables.
+3. Add Meraki API key and Webhook Shared Secret  (`.env`), and CSV File Path for Ticket information (`flask_app/config.py`) to environment variables.
 The CSV File is a backup of ticket information for manual ServiceNow ticket creation.
 ```python
 # config.py
 TICKET_CSV_PATH = ""